They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator—who is forever praised~ Romans 1:25

 I have observed that a lot of folks are becoming less and less troubled by the whole notion of lying.

-Hardly a day goes by when I don’t turn on the television and catch a broadcaster or politician saying something with a perfectly straight face that is demonstrably and provably untrue.
+Hardly a day goes by when I don’t turn on the television and catch a broadcaster or politician saying something with a perfectly straight face that is demonstrably, provably and quite obviously untrue.
 The truly tragic thing about all this is that no one seems to be calling anyone out on it.

 Secondly, when Christians lie the lies they tell almost always concern issues that have eternal consequences.
 It’s one thing to lie about who-did-what-to-who.
 Those kinds of lies are ultimately between God and the liar and I for one am more than happy to let Him sort all that out in whatever way He sees fit.
 Spiritual lies on the other hand, inevitably lead to wrong thinking, wrong thinking leads to wrong behavior and wrong behavior has eternal consequences (Matthew 15:18-20, Ezekiel 18:20-23).
 So, in the interest of truth-telling following are five of the biggest lies Christians tell about life and God: